threefoldfoundation/info_sdk/src/tfgrid_demo/marketplace.md

 ![](./img/Homepagelaptop.png)

-[__The Threefold Grid Demo__](https://demo.grid.tf/) is an inventory platform (on a demo mode) of open source solutions that are built on top of Threefold Grid, accessible by connecting your 3Bot (virtual system administrator) to the platform.
+[__The Threefold Grid Demo__](https://demo.testnet.grid.tf/) is an inventory platform (on a demo mode) of open source solutions that are built on top of Threefold Grid, accessible by connecting your 3Bot (virtual system administrator) to the platform.

 Its main goal is to enable a simplified solution-deployment on top of the TF Grid’s peer-to-peer cloud, without the necessity of knowledge on rails or Linux shell or any other advance development skills.
 Via TF Grid Demo, anyone should be able to deploy their solutions and projects on top of the TF Grid.

+> Go to [__TF Grid Demo Onboarding manual__](getting_started_marketplace.md) to start developing your end user solution demo on top of the TF Grid.

 ## TF Grid Demo Current State

-Threefold Foundation is proud to announce that [__TF Grid Demo 2.2__](https://demo.grid.tf/) is currently live on the testnet environment an alpha version (Aug 2020).
+Threefold Foundation is proud to announce that [__TF Grid Demo 2.2__](https://demo.testnet.grid.tf/) is currently live on the testnet environment an alpha version (Aug 2020).

 ![](./img/3botdemo_home.png)